apache/cordova-docs/docs/en/edge/guide/platforms/wp8/devel.md

 range of development options for the Windows Phone platform than the cross-platform CLI tool described in The Command-Line Interface.
-Before using either development path, you must first configure the SDK environment as described in the Windows Phone 7 Installation Guide or the Windows Phone 8 Installation Guide.
+Before using either development path, you must first configure the SDK environment as described in the Windows Phone 7 Platform Guide or the Windows Phone 8 Platform Guide.

 To enable shell tools for Windows Phone development, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download